tablelandnetwork/docs/docs/fundamentals/chains/polygon.md

 ---
 title: Polygon
 description: An overview of using Polygon with Tableland.
-synopsis: Polygon is one of the EVM-compatible Layer 2 solutions that Tableland currently supports.
-Check out the overview of what this network is and relevant information when using it.
 keywords:
   - polygon
 ---

 import { ChainInfo } from '@site/src/components/SupportedChains'

+Polygon is one of the EVM-compatible Layer 2 solutions that Tableland currently supports.
+Check out the overview of what this network is and relevant information when using it.

 ## Overview